 The Matriculation examination is held at each University in July and September.
 Candidates for entrance to the Faculties other than the Faculty of Medicine are required to satisfy the examiners in: (1) English Language and Literature.
 (2) English History.
 (3) Mathematics.
 (4) Three of the following, one of which must be a language: (i) Greek; (ii) Latin; (iii) French; (iv) German; (v) Some other Language approved by the Board; (vi) Either Mechanics or Physics; (vii) Chemistry; (viii) Geography (Physical, Political and Commercial); (ix) Either Natural History (Plants and Animals) or Botany.
-A complete syllabus of the examination may be obtained from the Secretary, the Joint Matriculation Board, 24, Dover Street Manchester, to whom all applications for exemption should also be addressed.
+A complete syllabus of the examination may be obtained from the Secretary, the Joint Matriculation Board, 24, Dover Street, Manchester, to whom also should be addressed all applications for exemption from the Matriculation examination.